Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 November 2025 17.27.49 UTC
+- WIB: Sabtu, 1 November 2025 18.20.28 UTC
-- WITA: Sabtu, 1 November 2025 18.27.49 UTC
+- WITA: Sabtu, 1 November 2025 19.20.28 UTC
-- WIT: Sabtu, 1 November 2025 19.27.49 UTC
+- WIT: Sabtu, 1 November 2025 20.20.28 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude